Roosevelt Junior High School (Decatur, Illinois)

-Roosevelt Junior High School is a historic school located at 701 West Grand Avenue in Decatur, Illinois.
-Built from 1917 to 1921, the school was the second exclusive middle school in the city behind the now closed Centennial Junior High School.
+Roosevelt Junior High School is a historic school located in Decatur, Illinois, United States.
+Built from 1917 to 1921, the school was the second exclusive middle school in the city after the now-closed Centennial Junior High School.
 Decatur architectural firm Brooks, Bramhall & Dague designed the school in the Collegiate Gothic style, a popular choice for educational buildings at the time.
-The three-story building is built from red brick and features terra cotta trim designed to resemble stone.
-The front entrance is designed to resemble a castle's keep, with octagonal turrets on either side and the extensive use of terra cotta to form arches, piers and spandrels.
+The three-story building is built from red brick and features terracotta trim designed to resemble stone.
+The front entrance is designed to resemble a castle's keep, with octagonal turrets on either side and the extensive use of terracotta to form arches, piers and spandrels.
 The rest of the building features buttresses and Gothic arches throughout, and a battlement surrounds the edge of the roof.
 The school operated continuously from its opening until 2000.
+In recent years, the building has been converted to an apartment complex.

 The school was added to the National Register of Historic Places on May 9, 2002.